- China Tours +

 Residents of most countries can enter Hong Kong without applying for a visa in advance and are allowed to stay for 90 days.
 A visa will be issued on arrival.
 See our Hong Kong visa information.

 A valid passport or Travel Entry Permit is required to enter Macau, but not necessarily a visa.
 The period of validity should be 30 days at least.
 Macau Visas are required for all travelers to Macau except:

 If you join in a tour group your visa should be processed by your travel agency in Macau.

 You can apply for a China visa in your home country before leaving for China or in Hong Kong, or ask a travel agency to apply for a 114 Group Visa if there are 3 or more people in your group.

-Call the office before your visit.
-A China Tourist and Business (F) Visa can be obtained easily in Hong Kong.
+It is possible to get a tourist visa (L), a business visa (M), a work visa (Z), a student visa (X), and many other types in Hong Kong.
 It can be obtained with the help of a travel agent, but at least 3 full working days should be allowed for this procedure.
-You will need: